-TITLE IV FINAL AND TRANSITORY PROVISIONS
+TITLE V FINAL AND TEMPORARY PROVISIONS

-Article 65.
+Article 77.
 Amendments to the Rules of Procedure

 These Rules of Procedure may be amended by the decision of an absolute majority of the Titular Judges of the Court.
-Upon their entry into force, they shall abrogate the previous Rules of Procedure.
+Upon their entry into force, earlier versions of the Rules of Procedure are repealed.

-Article 66.
-Entry into Force
+Article 78.
+Entering into force

-These Rules of Procedure, the Spanish and English versions of which are equally authentic, shall enter into force on 1 June 2001.
+These Rules of Procedure will enter into force on January 1, 2010.